 Homemade farmer's cheese is really versatile; this type of cheese can be served

-- makes a great cheese choice to a delicious lasagna;
+- makes a great cheese choice for a delicious lasagna;

-- always a fab alternative for mascarpone or ricotta cheese when smooth texture isn't required.
+- blended with cream cheese, creamy Greek-style yogurt, and ricotta to make a fab dip like this Creamy Cucumber, Fennel & Yogurt Dip always a fab alternative for mascarpone or ricotta cheese when smooth texture isn't required.

 How to make farmer's cheese (tvorog) - the traditional way